Quantum-Software-Development/Torus-Quantum-Magnetic-Field/README.md

 ## Quantum Magnetic Field

 The torus is a fundamental shape in the study of quantum magnetic fields.
-T
+This section delves into the creation and dissolution of a torus energy field,